 Five major seasonal exhibitions complement the existing beauty of the permanent gardens each year, and highlight such displays as: “The Orchid Show”; “Monets Garden"; and “The Holiday Train Show”.
 Fun for the whole family can be had in the Everett Children’s Adventure Garden, which features hands-on projects!
 Audio tours of the gardens are available.
 Every season is equally beautiful and unique at The New York Botanical Garden, so you aren’t limited to just spring and summertime visits!
 Lose yourself in the exotic flora and terrain of this National Landmark when you visit New York, then pay a visit to “Shop in the Garden”, which supports the garden’s educational goals of spreading the word about the importance and power of green!

-Comments about Smart Destinations NY Botanical Garden All Garden Pass:
+Comments about Smart Destinations The New York Botanical Garden: All Day Garden Pass:

 125 year old conservatory filled with tropical plants and 250 acres including 50 acres of woodland in New York that was never cut with a natural river flowing through the middle.
 Perfect place for a leisurely stroll to see grand trees and beautiful flower beds and plantings.
 Bonus if a show is on at the same time.
 Skip the tram and walk the loop if you are able.